wolpert/feature-flag/README.md

 ## Java Version Notice

-These libraries are compiled with Java 21 but supports class files for Java 11.
+These libraries require Java 21.
-However, DynamoDB requires Java 17 for testing due to using DynamoDBLocal jars internally.

 ## TODO
 1. Generic CLI would be nice.